Day 1: Arrival in Clifden

 Day 8: Departure

-Breakfast, followed by fond farewell and departure!
+Breakfast and departure!
 Westport is well serviced by regular uses to Galway or trains to Dublin.
 Onward transfers can be arranged on request.